-Reasons for divorce in Canada are as varied and complicated as each relationship.
+Reasons for divorce in Alberta are as varied and complicated as each relationship.
 Every divorcing couple brings individual reasons for the divorce to the negotiation table or the courtroom, but each must claim one of the three legal grounds for divorce under Canadian law.
-The three grounds for divorce in Canada are cruelty, adultery, and separation.
+The three grounds for divorce in Alberta are cruelty, adultery, and separation.

 Although it is possible to be divorced without being separated for one year due to cruelty, unless the other spouse admits to cruelty, you will have to have a trial on the issue and it will take more than one year to deal with the issue.
 Also, if you condone the cruelty, such as by continuing to live with your spouse, the court may refuse to grant you a divorce on this ground.
 For most people, it is not practical to rely on this ground for divorce.

 Adultery is when one spouse has sex with another person while the marriage exists.
 The applicant cannot have condoned the affair, for example in the context of an open marriage, and must provide evidence to support the claim than adultery occurred.
 In Alberta, there is a standard form affidavit that the cheating partner can sign to admit to adultery.
 The spouse who had the affair cannot file for divorce on grounds of adultery, and couples cannot jointly apply for a divorce on grounds of adultery.